FilOzone/filecoin-services-payments/README.md

 ### Account Management

 Functions for managing user accounts, including depositing and withdrawing funds.
+These functions support both ERC20 tokens and the native network token ($FIL) by using `address(0)` as the token address.

 #### `deposit(address token, address to, uint256 amount)`

 Deposits tokens into a specified account.
 This is the standard method for funding an account if not using permits.
 It intelligently handles fee-on-transfer tokens by calculating the actual amount received by the contract.

 - **When to use:** Use this for direct transfers from a wallet or another contract that has already approved the Payments contract to spend tokens.
+- **Native Token (FIL):** To deposit the native network token, use `address(0)` for the `token` parameter and send the corresponding amount in the transaction's `value`.
 - **Parameters**:
   - `token`: ERC20 token contract address.
   - `to`: The account address to credit with the deposit.
   - `amount`: The amount of tokens to transfer.
 - **Requirements**:
-  - The direct caller (`msg.sender`) must have approved the Payments contract to transfer at least `amount` of the specified `token`.
+  - For ERC20s, the direct caller (`msg.sender`) must have approved the Payments contract to transfer at least `amount` of the specified `token`.
+  - For the native token, `msg.value` must equal `amount`.

 #### `depositWithPermit(address token, address to, uint256 amount, uint256 deadline, uint8 v, bytes32 r, bytes32 s)`

 Deposits tokens using an EIP-2612 permit, allowing for gasless token approval.

 - **When to use:** Ideal for user-facing applications where the user can sign a permit off-chain.
 This combines approval and deposit into a single on-chain transaction, saving gas and improving user experience.
+- **Note:** This function is for ERC20 tokens only and does not support the native token.
 - **Parameters**:
   - `token`: ERC20 token contract address supporting EIP-2612 permits.
   - `to`: The account address to credit (must be the signer of the permit).